 Reusable Water Bottle

-Even if I’m carrying my water bladder, I always have a Nalgene Wide-Mouth Water Bottle – 32 fl. oz. with me.
+Even if I’m carrying my water bladder, I always carry a 32 oz Nalgene Water Bottle with me.
 I like to do this because it’s a lot nicer to drink from a lid rather than a hose.

 Water Filter

 Having a water filter will allow you to get water from nearby streams or lakes, and will allow you to carry less water on your back.
-The Platypus GravityWorks Water Filter System – 4 Liter will filter 4 liters of potable water in just 2.5 minutes!
+The Platypus GravityWorks Water Filter System will filter 4 liters of potable water in just 2.5 minutes!

 Check Price: REI | Backcountry | Amazon